 From there, take the M60 towards Stockport, and take exit 1 onto A560 to Hardcastle Road.

-Stockport Railway Station is located half a mile away from the ground, and a ten-minute walk.
+Stockport Railway Station is located half a mile away from the ground, and a 10-minute walk.

 Exit via the smaller exit on the western side, and turn left up Station Road towards the roundabout.
 Go straight over the roundabout, then turn left and you will see the blue stadium in front.

-To secure an iFollow video match pass for this evening’s encounter, please CLICK HERE.
+To secure an iFollow video match pass for £10, and catch every minute of the action live, please CLICK HERE.